figital/first-base/README.md

     * Click the "Launch" link for this new extension

-(after "getting to first-base" you might to start throwing objects and widgets into your "base" using the <webview> tag ... it's like an iframe but is a complete, top-level, non-bustable browser instance.
+(after "getting to first-base" you might to start throwing objects and widgets into your "base" using the &lt;webview&gt; tag ... it's like an iframe but is a complete, top-level, non-bustable browser instance.

    ... try http://github.com/figital/base)